“I just didn’t see it coming.”

 Do you feel like a Broadway actor giving the same performance eight times a week?
 If your arguments become routine with all the same issues and no resolution, then your marriage is either standing still or dying fast.
 You may need the assistance of a professional counselor to help direct these conversations.

+Is the physical intimacy in your relationship so far gone that calling up a party line seems like it would be worth $20 a minute?
 A significant decline in physical affection is one of the most recognized symptoms of a flailing relationship.